Famous investor Warren Buffett said “bitcoin will end badly” and “bitcoin is rat poison squared.” This is his general view of all cryptocurrency.

 Many researchers have compared cryptocurrency to other types of assets like cash, gold, real estate, stocks, and bonds.
 They’ve all concluded that price movements in cryptocurrency markets do not correlate to price movements in those other markets.
 Morgan Stanley confirmed this in its summary of the investment industry’s view of cryptocurrency and I think the most readable explanation comes from Yale, summarized in an interview with one of its researchers.

-As a result, cryptocurrency makes a perfect addition to any investment portfolio that’s built around Modern Portfolio Theory, which demands you spread your wealth among assets that don’t move up or down at the same time or to the same extent.
-This means setting aside some portion of your wealth to risky investments others may consider “gambling.”
+As a result, cryptocurrency makes a perfect addition to any investment portfolio that’s built around Modern Portfolio Theory, which demands you spread your wealth among assets that don’t move up or down at the same time.
+This means putting some money into risky investments others may consider “gambling.”

 When you spread your investments this way and rebalance over time, you get better returns with less overall volatility than simply buying stocks and bonds or keeping your money in a savings account.
 Harry Markowitz won a Nobel Prize for discovering this phenomenon and it’s now a standard approach to building wealth.

-Also consider potential future growth if cryptocurrency gains traction.
 This earth has at least $200 trillion to $1 quadrillion worth of “things” that can get recorded on a blockchain and bought or sold at any time.
-All cryptocurrency combined captures slightly more than $100 billion of that market, less than a fraction of a percent.
+All cryptocurrency combined captures slightly more than $200 billion of that market, less than a fraction of a percent.
 If cryptocurrency is even modestly successful, the potential returns are astounding.